Gussak/ArxLaetansMod/README.md

 TODO:OBS.: windows .bat files to create windows file links are WIP and still needs testing. createWindowsLinks.bat is not ready yet.

+PS.: it is WIP, not ready for release, and I have only tested it in one other machine, but that test may have happened before I made updates here.
+So, if something is not working, open an issue.

 ___

 # __PULL Request Branches:__